 – Prior to your exam make not of any prior screening mammograms and the results (if your previous screening mammograms were performed at a facility other than Touchstone Medical Imaging).

-A Touchstone Medical Imaging radiologist may interpret your diagnostic mammogram in one of three ways:
+After your diagnostic mammogram, the radiologist will interpret your results in one of three ways:

-– An area of concern probably is not cancer, but the radiologist may want to watch the area closely.
-We may ask you to return for another screening in four to six months.
+The area appears probably benign (not cancer), but the radiologist may want to monitor the area closely.
+We may recommend a follow-up mammogram in four to six months.

 Touchstone Medical Imaging performs diagnostic mammography exams at various locations in Texas.
 Please find a center using our location finder.